-Regarding food storage, when it comes to storing food in refrigerator, foods should be stored in the right compartments, at proper distances from each other and within proper temperature ranges to ensure bacteria don’t survive.
+When it comes to storing food in refrigerator, foods should be stored in the right compartments, at proper distances from each other and within proper temperature ranges to ensure bacteria don’t survive.

-Food should also be covered properly not to mention the fridge should be cleaned regularly to ensure it’s hygienic and remains in good working condition.
+Food should also be covered properly, not to mention the fridge should be cleaned regularly to ensure it’s hygienic and remains in good working condition.

-Foods once defrosted should be reheated only once as subsequent cooling and reheating increases one’s chances of food poisoning.
+Foods once defrosted should be reheated only once, as subsequent cooling and reheating increases one’s chances of food poisoning.
 More info on how to safely store your food can be found here.

 3. How safe are you preparing your food?

 Most people usually don’t see the harm in not cleaning or disinfecting the cutting board between different foods being used as part of a larger meal.
-This is quite risky, as it can easily transfer contaminants from one food to another, thereby increasing ones risk of infection.
+This is quite risky, as it can easily transfer contaminants from one food to another, thereby increasing one’s risk of infection.